rfrazier716/rfrazier716.github.io/posts/data-science-vcs.rst

     *Using DVC with remote storage is optional.
 DVC commands use the local cache (usually in dir .dvc/cache) as data storage by default.
 This enables the main DVC usage scenarios out of the box.*

 I recommend setting up a default remote even if you're the only one looking at the dataset.
-Mine are usually directories on an internal network drive, but DVC has `support for multiple storage types <https://dvc.org/doc/command-reference/remote/add#supported-storage-types>`, so use whichever structure works best for you.
-The remote can even be a separate directory on you computer, so if you ever need to delete your local code and clone a fresh repository you can painlessly pull your data.
+Mine are usually directories on an internal network drive, but DVC has `support for multiple storage types <https://dvc.org/doc/command-reference/remote/add#supported-storage-types>`_, so use whichever structure works best for you.
+The remote can even be a separate directory on you computer.

-Once the remote is set-up pushing to it is as simple as running :code:`dvc push <remote>`.
+Once the remote is set-up, pushing to it is as simple as running :code:`dvc push <remote>`.
 To pull from your remote you similarly run :code:`dvc pull <remote>`.

 Document Everything with a ReadMe
 ==================================